Table of Content

 Improved Process Consistency

-DoD enables teammates to figure out the ups and downs in their progress, therefore it standardises their expectation and gives scope to work consistently.
+DoD enables teammates to figure out the ups and downs in their progress, therefore it standardises their expectations and gives scope to work consistently.

 Stronger Team Collaboration